Network model for periodically strained graphene: Periodically strained graphene

-Since we consider long-wavelength physics, we can further replace the smooth PMF by an effective piecewise constant PMF with the same symmetry and connectivity.
+For the long-wavelength physics, we can further replace the smooth PMF by an effective piecewise constant PMF with the same symmetry and connectivity.
 This yields a kagome tiling, as shown in Fig.\ \ref{fig:system}(d).
-The values of the constant field in the hexagons and triangles of the kagome tiling are determined by the condition that the net flux should vanish,

-which yields $B_t = -3B_h$.
-In terms of the smooth field, we find $B_h = 4B_0 / \pi^2$.
-The corresponding sequence of Chern numbers and interface modes for the kagome tiling are shown in Fig.\ \ref{fig:mstep}(a).
-To demonstrate the existence of these chiral modes explicitly, we performed a simple model calculation with a piecewise constant pseudomagnetic field $\bm B_\nu = \nu B(x) \bm e_z$ where
+The values of the constant pseudomagnetic field in the hexagons and triangles of the kagome tiling are determined by the condition that the net flux should vanish $\Phi_h + 2 \Phi_t = 0$ which gives $B_t = -3B_h$.
+The sequence of Chern numbers and interface modes for the kagome tiling are shown in Fig.\ \ref{fig:mstep}(a).
+The low-energy physics can thus be understood in terms of chiral modes bound to nodal lines of the PMF that percolate at charge neutrality with the connectivity of the oriented kagome network.

-which is solved by the \emph{ansatz} $\psi(\bm r) = e^{ik y} \phi(x)$.
-A normalizable solution can then be found in each region and the spectrum is obtained by matching the spinor wave function on the boundaries.
-In Fig.\ \ref{fig:mstep}(a), we show the spectrum versus the transverse momentum $k$.
-Note that the net number of chiral modes matches the sequence of Chern numbers.
-We show the single-particle density for a given state in Fig.\ \ref{fig:mstep}(b).
-As before, $\rho_A$ ($\rho_B$) is mostly localized in the region with negative (positive) field.